emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 filebeat test output
 ```

-The Energy Logserver can make automatic configuration changes via an API in the Infoblox DNS Firewall, e.g.: automatic domain locking.
+The ITRS Log Analytics can make automatic configuration changes via an API in the Infoblox DNS Firewall, e.g.: automatic domain locking.
 This is done using the `command` alert method and entering the correct API request in the `Path to script/command` field.

 ![](/media/media/image241.png)

 ## CISCO Devices
-The Energy Logserver accepts data from the Cisco devices - router, switch, firewall and access point using the SYSLOG protocol.
+The ITRS Log Analytics accepts data from the Cisco devices - router, switch, firewall and access point using the SYSLOG protocol.
 The Cisco devices configuration procedure is as follows: [https://www.ciscopress.com/articles/article.asp?p=426638&seqNum=3](https://support.f5.com/csp/article/K13080)

 To identify events from a specific source, add the following condition to the Logstash configuration file: